-- Upon successful completion of all program requirements, the student should be able to: - Demonstrate competence in written and oral communication. - Demonstrate critical thinking, logical reasoning and problem solving skills. - · Effectively utilize and interpret medical terminology. - Identify a variety of career opportunities and roles available in health care professions. - Meet most requirements for entrance into health care programs. - Demonstrate an understanding of the impact of psychological principles and how they relate to the health care field. - Use and apply scientific methods.
+- Demonstrate competence in written and oral communication. - Demonstrate critical thinking, logical reasoning and problem solving skills. - Effectively utilize and interpret medical terminology. - Identify a variety of career opportunities and roles available in health care professions. - Meet most requirements for entrance into health care programs. - Demonstrate an understanding of the impact of psychological principles and how they relate to the health care field. - · Use and apply scientific methods.